tobocop2/muxchat/README.md

 muxbee
 ```

-That's it.
+Run one command.
 The TUI walks you through setup, starts services, and you're done.
-Toggle WhatsApp, Signal, Discord — whatever you want — and message the bot to link your account.
+Toggle bridges, message the bot to link your account, and your chats appear.

 > **Note:** The UI briefly blocks during startup and when toggling bridges while Docker operations complete.
 This is [expected behavior](https://github.com/tobocop2/muxbee/issues/3) for now.